Bathing water profile - Aberdour Harbour (Black Sands)

 Pollution incidents

-Pollution can be reported via our website online form or by calling our 24 hours a day Pollution Hotline number 0800 80 70 60.
+Pollution can be reported via our website online form or by calling our 24 hours a day Pollution Hotline number 0800 80 70 60

 If pollution is reported to us, or identified by our routine water quality monitoring program, we will investigate and where necessary work with others to remediate.
-We may contact other relevant
+We may contact other relevant organisations including the local authority, that local health board, Scottish Water and Scottish Ministers.

 If there is a risk to human health the local authority is responsible for placing signs at the bathing water.
 Information will also be available on our website.